-Although dwindling environmental resources are a significant slice of the sustainability pie, there are two other trends to consider – continuing rise in diner eco-friendliness expectations and an increasing demand for transparency on how ingredients are sourced.
+Although dwindling environmental resources are a significant slice of the sustainability pie.
+There are two other trends to consider – continuing rise in diner eco-friendliness expectations and increasing demand for transparency on how ingredients are sourced.
 For restauranteurs, these three closely correlated trends are a call for sustainability action.

 Let’s jump ahead five decades or so.
 Today it’s the Millennials and Gen Zers that are speaking their environmentally-inclined minds with their wallets.
 Millennials are all about transparency.
 They’re giving healthy food a new definition.
 To them it’s not about low-fat or high-fiber.
 They want natural, organic and locally sourced food.
 How food is sourced and grown is of the utmost importance to them, as is the carbon footprint restaurants, farms and supply chains are leaving on the environment.